HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 The expected testing result would be satisfying all the requirements we mentioned.
 #### Testing Result
 During a long term testing, it does meet all the requirements we mentioned above regarding the UIs and the features.
-However, there are several crucial drawbacks and I will list them from the top
+However, there are several crucial drawbacks and I will list them from the most crucial one.

+The first one is about the memory.
+When we send message, sometimes I forgot where the punctuation is.
+For example, when

 The encryption and decryption process is surprisingly stable and clear.